-David Bowie’s Last Concert
+The Day David Bowie Played His Last Concert

 There were actually dates scheduled to follow, but a health scare forced Bowie to cancel the rest of a tour in support of 2003's Reality.
 Following the Scheessel date, Bowie had an emergency angioplasty.

 A DVD featuring footage from two Dublin shows on the Reality tour was released in 2010.
-Unfortunately, Bowie never sang in public ever again.
+Unfortunately, Bowie never sang in public again.
 He refused to tour behind the release of 2013's acclaimed The Next Day, his first album since Reality.
 Blackstar arrived just days before he succumbed to cancer.